 Keep in mind too when concealment is the primary concern, speed must necessarily take second place.
 Our contemporary gunslingers—uniformed police officers—wear their handguns on their hips.
 Many use security (AKA: “anti-snatch”) holsters that make it difficult for bad guys to simply pull their handguns straight up and out of their holsters.
 Such holsters commonly require the user to perform one additional step between releasing the thumbsnap and drawing the weapon, a movement that releases an internal retention catch, before being able to draw the weapon.
 Of necessity, this slows the draw, but it’s a reasonable balance between safety and speed, which is always a concern for uniformed officers.

 While a patrol officer, I put aside fifteen minutes every day on our indoor range before my shift began to practice basic drawing and presentation drills.
-Because of this daily practice, I was consistently faster—much faster—than my fellow officers, none of who did the same practice (most cops are not gun people).
-As a detective, I did the same thing, but even though my concealed carry holster held the weapon in place only through friction—I did not have to release a thumbsnap or engage in any other contortions—I was measurably slower on the draw due to the necessity of clearing the drawing path of a sport coat during the presentation (as in drawing and aiming the handgun–weapon presentation).
+Because of this daily practice, I was consistently faster—much faster—than my fellow officers, because none did the same practice (most cops are not gun people).
+As a detective, I did the same thing, but even though my concealed carry holster held the weapon in place only through friction—I did not have to release a thumbsnap or engage in any other contortions—I was measurably slower on the draw due to the necessity of clearing the drawing path of a sport coat during the presentation (as in drawing and aiming the handgun, AKA weapon presentation).